-- 8.281.500.23 UNDUE HARDSHIP: An applicant or recipient subject to a penalty for transfer of assets for less than fair market value may apply for a waiver of the regulation regarding transfer of assets as constituting an undue hardship.
-The facility where an institutionalized applicant or recipient resides may file an application for waiver of the requirement on behalf of the applicant or recipient with the applicant's or recipient's or authorized representative's consent. - A. The transfer must have been made to someone other than a family member.
-"Family member" includes son, daughter, grandson, granddaughter, step-son, step-daughter, in-laws, mother, father, step-mother, step-father, half-brother, half-sister, niece, nephew, grandmother, grandfather, aunt, uncle, sister, brother, step-sister, step-brother. - B. The applicant or recipient must demonstrate that the application of the transfer of assets regulation would deprive the applicant or recipient of: - (1) medical care such that the applicant's or recipient's health or life would be endangered; - (2) food, clothing, shelter or other necessities of life. - C. The applicant or recipient or the facility where the applicant or recipient resides must submit any documentation to support the claim that application of the transfer of assets requirement would constitute an undue hardship within 30 calendar days of the date of the notice regarding the penalty to the ISD county office. - D. Undue hardship does not exist when the application of a transfer penalty causes an applicant or recipient or his or her family members inconvenience or restricts their lifestyle. - E. The county director of the ISD office will make a decision regarding an application for waiver of the transfer of assets requirements within 30 calendar days of receipt of the application.
+- A. The transfer must have been made to someone other than a family member.
+"Family member" includes son, daughter, grandson, granddaughter, step-son, step-daughter, in-laws, mother, father, step-mother, step-father, half-brother, half-sister, niece, nephew, grandmother, grandfather, aunt, uncle, sister, brother, step-sister, step-brother. - B. The applicant or recipient must demonstrate that the application of the transfer of assets regulation would deprive the applicant or recipient of: - (1) medical care such that the applicant's or recipient's health or life would be endangered;

-- (1) Notice of the decision shall be mailed to the applicant or recipient or his or her authorized representative. - (2) MAD may make payments to the nursing facility for an applicant or recipient who is a resident of the facility while an application for waiver of the requirement is pending to hold the bed for the applicant or recipient.
+- (2) food, clothing, shelter or other necessities of life. - C. The applicant or recipient or the facility where the applicant or recipient resides must submit any documentation to support the claim that application of the transfer of assets requirement would constitute an undue hardship within 30 calendar days of the date of the notice regarding the penalty to the ISD county office. - D. Undue hardship does not exist when the application of a transfer penalty causes an applicant or recipient or [his or her] their family members inconvenience or restricts their lifestyle. - E. The county director of the ISD office will make a decision regarding an application for waiver of the transfer of assets requirements within 30 calendar days of receipt of the application. - (1) Notice of the decision shall be mailed to the applicant or recipient or [his or her] their authorized representative. - (2) MAD may make payments to the nursing facility for an applicant or recipient who is a resident of the facility while an application for waiver of the requirement is pending to hold the bed for the applicant or recipient.
 HSD may make payments for no more than 30 calendar days. - F. If the applicant's or recipient's application for waiver of the transfer of assets requirement is granted, MAD shall pay for long-term care services prospective from the date of the application.
 MAD shall pay for long-term care services as long as the circumstances constituting the basis for waiver of the application of the requirement exist.
-If the applicant's or recipient's application for waiver of the transfer of assets requirement is denied, the applicant or recipient can request a HSD administrative hearing pursuant to 8.352.2 NMAC within 90 calendar days of the date of the notice of denial. - G. The applicant or recipient or his or her authorized representative must notify the ISD worker of any change in circumstances which affects the application of the undue hardship waiver exception within 10 working days of the change in circumstances.
+If the applicant's or recipient's application for waiver of the transfer of assets requirement is denied, the applicant or recipient can request a HSD administrative hearing pursuant to 8.352.2 NMAC within 90 calendar days of the date of the notice of denial. - G. The applicant or recipient or their authorized representative must notify the ISD worker of any change in circumstances which affects the application of the undue hardship waiver exception within 10 working days of the change in circumstances.
 MAD will review the change of circumstances and determine the next appropriate action, which may include withdrawal of the waiver.